 Forget the handbag and go straight for a carry on size backpack so your arms are free.

 One of the most frequent tips we got was to buy kid safe sized headphones before you leave as the airline issued ones are too big for toddlers and cause much frustration when they fall off dozens of times.

 Something that is new to me is the number of families taking the car seat on-board.
 You would need to check with your airline to make sure they allow it (it is common in the US).
 It might be a hassle to carry around in the airport but it makes sense to be able to strap your toddler into something they are comfortable in and fits them.
 I think it would also make it easier for them to sleep as they can sleep against the sides, plus you have it with you at your destination.

 Have everything packed in different zip lock bags so it’s easy to grab things without having to go through all your hand luggage.
 If you use panadol carry it with you as you often can’t buy it at the airport (remember to get a small bottle under 100 mls).
 Wet wipes are a must to make a quick clean up with minimum fuss in a confined space and a sippy cup also make it so much easier than having spills.

 In stowed luggage get individual packing cells and fill each with a sensible amount of clothing required ...
-At your destination these can be hauled out and used as organised 'drawers'.
+At your destination, these can be hauled out and used as organised 'drawers'.
 Pack each cargo bag so it has a purpose ...
 One for clothing (packed cells, jackets etc), another for sleeping (Brolly Sheets, sleeping bags, blankies, toiletries).
-Another say for swim gear (include pool toys) or shopping etc. With designated bags it is easy to find what you need when you get to your destination and also helps deciding what to stow at airport if flights delayed and an unscheduled overnighter is required.
+Another say for swim gear (include pool toys) or shopping etc. With designated bags, it is easy to find what you need when you get to your destination and also helps to decide what to stow at the airport if flights delayed and an unscheduled overnighter is required.

 3. Pack for fun